primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](/img/v2/approval-request-cw.png)

-Once you have requested approval, you will notice that an alert appears on the link corresponding form on your Case's Form Navigation Menu (in our example, this would be the "Case Plan" form).
+Once you have requested approval, you will notice that an alert appears on the link to the corresponding form on your Case's Form Navigation Menu (in our example, this would be the "Case Plan" form).
 Click into this form.
 Note that there is an alert message at the top of the form.
 Also, note that the "Approval Status" field is set to "Pending."
 This means that you are still waiting for your manager to either approve or reject the form.

 TODO Screenshot (alert on form name, alert message, and Case Status field)